Snoring and Sleep Apnea

 How Dentistry Can Help

-The good news about sleep apnea is the fact that there are a wide variety of treatments that have proven effective in reducing the effects of the condition and giving patients a more peaceful night’s sleep.
-Dr. Ang can help you combat sleep apnea with treatments including oral appliances such as night guards (also known as snore guards) to reduce the narrowing of your airway and allow to breathe more easily through the mouth and nose when you sleep.
-These night guards are custom-designed for each patient in order to ensure the most comfortable fit.
+The good news about sleep apnea for both adults and children is the fact that there are a wide variety of treatments that have proven effective in reducing the effects of the condition and giving patients a more peaceful night’s sleep.
+Dr. Ang can help you or your child combat sleep apnea with treatments including airway orthodontic appliances and oral appliances such as Vivos® to improve your airway and allow you to breathe better through the nose when you sleep.
+These appliances are custom-designed for each patient in order to ensure the most comfortable fit.

 Please contact Dr. Ang for more information on treatment for snoring and sleep apnea.